jramirezl/test-masglobal/README.md

 ### Features

+- REST API with the url prefix `employees-api` and the view pages with the url `employees-view`

 - Data access layer that consumes the following API (that you can test through swagger) as your data repository.
 - Business Logic layer so you can retrieve the employees’ information including a calculated Annual Salary following these rules:
     - Create your DTO (Data Transfer Object) Classes depending on the type of Contract that a given employee has (Hourly or Monthly).